 Under Morph Images, select the static image (if you have one), so you can see it when resizing the face place holder.
 Click the + symbol to the right of the box that says Face Place Holders to add one:

 Click and drag the green circle on the holder to resize and rotate it.
 Click and drag the holder itself to reposition it so it lines up with your static face:

 If the morph is from one guest to another or from a guest to a static image, you'll only need one place holder that the guests will line up to.
 If multiple guests want to take a morph at the same time, you'll need to set up another place holder.
 In that case, the image you're morphing into must also have multiple faces.

 Determine the duration and frame rate in the top right hand corner.
 You also have the options to adjust the thumbnail, if you want to print full size, and configure morph with page design.

 If your Format is set to Video, click the Settings button to adjust the number of loops in the video and to add an optional audio track.

 If you set the Thumbnail image number to 1.5, the thumbnail or print will be the half way mark between the two images.
 If you set it to 1.25 it will display the first quarter of the morph between images.
 You can set the fraction to any number to the hundredth decimal place!

 Configure Page Design will allow you to save parts of your morph as still images in a Page Design.

 Once you are done configuring your Morph, click OK at the bottom.

 In the main Morph tab choose Auto Apply in the Morphing Mode box, then press the Select button on the thumbnail of your morph at the bottom of the screen.
+As mentioned in step 2, make sure you set the video size in this screen as well.
 Click OK and start making your morph!